EU taxes (VAT) in Ecwid

 Show buyer's VAT ID in admin email notifications

-If the option Ask for buyers' VAT ID at checkout is enabled on the Settings → Taxes page in your Ecwid admin, and order details have the customer's VAT ID number, the VAT ID will be shown in the admin email notifications of the order automatically.
+If the option Ask for buyers' VAT ID at checkout is enabled on the Settings → Taxes & Invoices page in your Ecwid admin, and order details have the customer's VAT ID number, the VAT ID will be shown in the admin email notifications of the order automatically.